oruehenbeck/django_dynamic_sites/docs/reference/contenteditview.rst

 **get_context_data(self, \*\*kwargs)**
   The context is only extended by the default values listed with the ContentView.
-  All functionality can be used from the UpdateView.
+  All functionality from the UpdateView can be used.

 **post(self, request, \*args, \*\*kwargs)**
   This function sets self.object to the edited object if in *(UPDATE-STATE)* otherwise